ksigWyatt/Swift-Colored-Squares/README.md

 # Swift Colored Squares
-This project was my first ever attampt at OSX development in Swift 3.
+This project was my first ever attempt at OSX development in Swift 3.
 I created a simple *drawing* application for Mac.
 This project was only meant to me an experiment, and I found some requirements in order to attempt to meet them at the end.

 I allocated only 7 days in order to attempt this project.